ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_editor/using_add_on_editor.md

 Python packages can be installed to the Add-on and the installed python packages are only valid for scripts in the same Add-on.
 This concept is like in [Conda](https://docs.conda.io/en/latest/) or [VirtualEnv](https://virtualenv.pypa.io/en/latest/).
 If you click RMB on the 'scripts' folder or 'modules' folder and select ► Install Python Packages..., the dialog for the installation is shown.

-* from Network
+* From network
-    - The package list from network must be separated with a comma.
-    - To install the packages of a specific version, write the version after “==”, e.g. `numpy==1.22.0`
+    The package list from network must be separated with a comma.
+To install the packages of a specific version, write the version after “==”, e.g. `numpy==1.22.0`

     ![](assets/install_network.png)

-* from Local
+* From local file system
-    - Python wheel files (*.whl) can be added or removed.
+    Python wheel files (*.whl) can be added or removed.

     ![](assets/install_local.png)